DFanso/msg-jumper-bot/README.md

 # msg-jumper-bot
- a bot to forward discord channels message to other server channels
+ ##a bot to forward discord channels message to other server channels

- Sure!
-Here's a README template you can use for your two bot versions:

 ---